ibm-cloud-docs/watson-knowledge-studio/language-support.md

 - Korean
 - Spanish

-Support includes the ability to add documents in these languages to a workspace, add dictionaries, run pre-annotation, use the Ground Truth Editor to annotate documents, and train a machine learning model.
+Support includes the ability to add documents in these languages to a workspace, add dictionaries, run pre-annotation, use the ground truth editor to annotate documents, and train a machine learning model.
 When you select a language, the system applies language-specific templates to handle dictionary entries, text tokenization, and sentence segmentation.
 For information about how the system handles dictionaries in different languages, see [Dictionaries](/docs/services/watson-knowledge-studio/dictionaries.html#wks_dictionaries).

 > **Note:** The rule editor and rule-based model cannot handle bidirectional text, so cannot be used with Arabic documents.